k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/07_tdm_parameters_handling.md

 The list of available parameters is displayed on the task's BE (Business Entity).
 The list of parameters for each LU and the parameters' information - the valid values of [combo parameters](/articles/TDM/tdm_gui/17_load_task_regular_mode.md#how-do-i-populate-a-parameters-value), number of values, parameter type, and minimum and maximum values for numeric parameters - are kept in the **tdm_params_distinct_values** TDM DB table.

-A BE can have either a flat or a hierarchical structure and each LU has its own parameters list and its own [LU parameters table](/articles/TDM/tdm_implementation/07_tdm_implementation_parameters_handling.md#tdm-parameter-tables) in the TDM DB.
+A BE can have either a flat or a hierarchical structure, and each LU has its own parameters list and its own [LU parameters table](/articles/TDM/tdm_implementation/07_tdm_implementation_parameters_handling.md#tdm-parameter-tables) in the TDM DB.

 TDM 9.1 has added a new mode of parameters' handling: **parameters coupling**.
 The **regular parameters' mode** supports **isolated business parameters** in a parameters search.
 However, per the newly added **parameters coupling** capability, multiple parameters can be taken into account and joined, for an optimized param search that leads to **intersection finding**.
 This is done based on the LU schema structure and the relations between the LU tables.